Holidays on a Divorced Budget: Cheap Gifts Your Kids will Love

 Play-Doh

 Who doesn’t love Play-Doh?
 It’s a timeless gift that costs very little, and a little goes a long way.
 You could give a child a set of 12 colorful jars for a little more than a dollar apiece.
 Or, you could gift them with something you may have had yourself as a kid: the Fuzzy Pumper Barber Shop, which comes with a couple of jars to get you started.
-If shaving heads doesn’t appeal to your child, another Play-Doh venue might, like this Play-Doh Pizza Oven or this Play-Doh Cement Mixer.
+If shaving heads doesn’t appeal to your child, another Play-Doh venue might, like this Play-Doh Pizza Oven.

 Gifts for $25 to $50